 How did humans evolve?

-Humans began to emerge about 6 million years ago in Africa, evolving from a common ancestor of humans and apes.
+Humans emerged in Africa about 6 million years ago, evolving from a common ancestor of humans and apes.
 Over the course of the past several million years, there have been about 15–20 different early human species, and last April, scientists announced the discovery of a new one, Homo luzonensis that lived on the Philippine island of Luzon between 50,000 and 67,000 years ago.
 Modern humans, Homo sapiens, are the only surviving species and appeared about 300,000 years ago.
-Scientists’ understanding of how humans evolved continues to change as they discover new fossils, reanalyze old ones, and harness new genetic technologies.
+Scientists' understanding of how humans evolved continues to change as they discover new fossils, reanalyze old ones, and harness new genetic technologies.